-It is forbidden to eat a proper meal once the tenth Halachic hour of the day begins (3:07pm), in order to eat the Matzah at night with a healthy appetite.
+It is forbidden to eat a proper meal once the tenth Halachic hour of the day begins (see local calendar), in order to eat the Matzah at night with a healthy appetite.
 However, one may snack in small quantities that won't ruin his appetite for the Seder.